 January 8, 2021 | By Hopeton O’Connor-Dennie |

-Hopeton O’Connor-Dennie is a veteran journalist with an international exposure who loves politics.
+Hopeton O’Connor-Dennie is a veteran journalist who has an International exposure.